Toyota bZ4X: Europe

+The Subaru version is marketed in Europe as the E-Outback, as Subaru chose to not continue to market the internal-combustion Outback model in Europe due to its high CO2 emissions, as it is unable to meet the Euro 7 emissions standards.

+Japan

+The Japanese spec bZ4X Touring was launched on 25 February 2026.
+The bZ4X Touring is available in a sole variant, Z, with front-wheel drive and all-wheel drive options.

+Pre-orders of the Trailseeker commenced on 9 April 2026.
+It was offered in ET-SS and ET-HS.
+The ET-HS was available in front-wheel drive and four-wheel drive layouts, while the ET-SS was only available in a front-wheel drive layout.

 North America

 In North America, both the Toyota bZ Woodland and Subaru Trailseeker are offered.
 Both models are only offered as all-wheel drive, and the bZ Woodland is only marketed in a single fully equipped trim.

 Compared to the Toyota version, the Subaru Trailseeker has a differentiated front fascia design with redesigned headlights.
-At the rear, it has a 3D "SUBARU" lettering and rear gate garnish on the rear fascia.
+At the rear, it has 3D "SUBARU" lettering and rear gate garnish on the rear fascia.

-The cruising range for both the Toyota bZ Woodland and Subaru Trailseeker is estimated at 260 mi, which is slightly less than the 2026 Toyota bZ / Subaru Solterra at 285 mi.
+The cruising range for both the Toyota bZ Woodland and Subaru Trailseeker is estimated at 260 miles, which is slightly less than the 2026 Toyota bZ / Subaru Solterra at 285 miles.
 A standard NACS charge port at the right fender of the vehicle allows for recharging at Tesla Supercharger stations, and the maximum DC charging rate is 150 kW.